Scott Miller (pop musician): Game Theory (1982–1990)

 Despite favorable critical response, Miller was unable to achieve commercial success with Game Theory.
 According to Rolling Stone, the group "never garnered more than a cult following through its six-album run (even so, those who caught on will swear that its Lolita Nation was an overlooked masterpiece)."

-Among the practical obstacles that stood in the way of the group's success, Game Theory experienced substantial turnovers of personnel after three of their five studio albums were recorded, which disrupted promotional plans and concert tours following the releases of Real Nighttime, The Big Shot Chronicles, and Two Steps from the Middle Ages.
-The release of Two Steps was said to be plagued by difficulties, which included Miller's breakup with Thayer.
-After Thayer left to form Hex with Steve Kilbey of The Church, LaFreniere and Gassuan also left the group.
+Among the practical obstacles that stood in the way of the group's success, Game Theory experienced substantial turnovers of personnel after three of their five studio albums were recorded, which disrupted promotional plans and concert tours following the releases of Real Nighttime, The Big Shot Chronicles and Two Steps from the Middle Ages.
+The release of Two Steps from the Middle Ages was said to be plagued by difficulties, which included Miller's breakup with Thayer.
+After Thayer left to form Hex with Steve Kilbey of the Church, LaFreniere and Gassuan also left the group.
 In addition, Enigma Records, which distributed Game Theory's records, folded in 1989 soon after the release of Two Steps.